 Stephen Vincent Casellas's one goal as a composer is both a simple one and an ambitious one: inspire a positive change in the world.
 In the past, he has composed music that brings to light discussions of mental health, the environment, and more.
-More recently, his eclectic repertoire of music seeks to blur genre and combines elements of experimentation with traditionalism.
+More recently, his eclectic repertoire of music seeks to blur genre and create unique sonic images through different uses of texture.

 River of Grass is a work that is dear to my heart and one that I believe is important for the world, given the current state of environmental affairs.
 I won't go deep into the program notes since they are found in the perusal score here.
 Instead, I hope to elaborate with some background.